 If you live in a cold climate, this is a perfect time of year for a hearty soup.
 Even if you live in a warmer climate, a bowl of soup is a satisfying lunch or dinner.

-The Baked Potato Soup we made this week is one of my very favorites.
-There are several recipes for similar soups but I absolutely like this one the best.
+This Baked Potato Soup is one of my very favorites.
+There are several recipes for similar soups, but I absolutely like this one the best.
 I increased the amount of bacon and cheese simply because we like bacon and cheese.
 You can always cut back on both.
 Some recipes call for microwaving the potatoes or using frozen mashed potatoes.
 While this saves time, I think it sacrifices the consistency and flavor you get by baking the potatoes.

 Baked Potato Soup